7:30 PM Friday, May 25

 The soundtrack, as a stand alone, is very good.
 And once you've seen Lady Vengeance and note how the music permeates the entire film, the soundtrack will have additional meaning.

-Sympathy for Lady Vengeance Music composed by Cho Young-Wook, Choi Seung-Hyun, and Na Seok-Joo, featuring the works of Vivaldi, Alicante/Jordi Savale, and Paganini; performed by the Mo-Ho Baroque Ensemble.
-Available on Pastel (PMCD 7005); running time 45:00; available from YesAsia.com, catalog number 1004042899.
-Link: http://tinyurl.com/yusnxv.
+The soundtrack CD is titled Sympathy for Lady Vengeance...
+Music composed by Cho Young-Wook, Choi Seung-Hyun, and Na Seok-Joo, featuring the works of Vivaldi, Alicante/Jordi Savale, and Paganini; performed by the Mo-Ho Baroque Ensemble.
+Available on Pastel (PMCD 7005); running time approximately 50:00; available from YesAsia.com, catalog number 1004042899: official sound track CD.
+You can listen to the official sound track on YouTube.

 1. Sympathy For Lady Vengeance (02:26) Adapted from Vivaldi's Cantata "Cessate, Omai Cessate", RV 684 "Ah ch'infelische Sempre"